aurelianmaga/RoTTS/README.md

 ## Introduction

 A REST service for generating text to speech for Romanian language.
+The web interface it's available at:  http://www.t2s.ro

 ## Description